galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 > * Write here any insights/thoughts/comments to share from your breakout room {: .hands_on}-->

-> <details-title>Resources to learn more about cognitive learning theory</details-title>
+> <details-title>Resources to learn more about the Cognitive Learning Theory</details-title>
 >
 > There is a great deal of literature on how learning works.
 >